In a world where everyone’s bombarded with 4,000+ ads daily, what actually cuts through the noise? One word: referrals.

 Referral thank you note template: Personal note (B2B)

 Not all personal notes will be for B2C’s.
 Many B2B business relationships may warrant a more personal note.
-This example keeps the tone professional, but friendly, and expresses gratitude for a high-value business referral.
+This example thanks the client in a professional way, and expresses gratitude for a high-value business referral, but still keeps things friendly.
 It also mentions the word ‘trust’, which is great in further establishing a long term relationship.

 Dear [name],